evansd/postgres-up/README.md

     curl -O https://raw.github.com/evansd/postgres-up/master/postgres-up && chmod a+x postgres-up

+The idea is that you can bundle this script with your project to make it as easy as possible for developers to get started.

 Of course, you'll need the Postgres binaries installed somewhere.
-You can run postgres-up to get hints on how to install Postgres on your platform.
+If *postgres-up* can't find Postgres it will display hints as to how to install Postgres on your system.

 Example session